-A project can be funded only if its execution is impossible, or not possible to the extent required, without receiving federal funding.
+A project can be funded only if its execution is impossible, or not possible to the extent required, without receiving federal subsidy.

-In addition, all costs attributable to the project (such as personnel costs, workshop costs, and payments for participatory processes), or expenses that are incurred directly and additionally (to the established operating expenses) for the duration of the funded research activity, are eligible costs.
-Only those costs are eligible that have been incurred after submission of the funding application to the Programme Management Office of the Climate and Energy Fund (date of successful online submission via ACRP platform).
+In addition, all costs attributable to the project (such as personnel costs, travel costs, and payments for participatory processes), or expenses that are incurred directly and additionally (to the established operating expenses) for the duration of the funded research activity, are eligible costs.
+Only those costs are eligible that have been incurred after submission of the funding application to the Programme Management Office of the Climate and Energy Fund (date of successful online submission via ACRP platform) and not before the funding offer has been accepted.